10 Surprising Ways You Can Stop Seasonal Allergies in Their Tracks

 Overhaul your home

 It may not seem logical, but the cozy indoors is often worse for your allergies than the raw outdoors.
+"Cleaning your home helps limit your exposure to dust mite and danders—our indoor allergens," says Sara Axelrod, MD, allergist at ENT and Allergy Associates in New York and New Jersey.
 Your home—with its fabric-covered furniture and pillows, its carpeting, tightly sealed windows, and warm, damp spaces—is like a field strewn with allergy landmines.
-Research shows that indoor air pollution can be up to 10 times greater than outdoor pollution and its effects much more intense, since we generally spend more than 90 percent of our time indoors.
 So it’s essential that you do a top-to-bottom inventory of your house to determine where allergens are congregating (bedding, carpet, damp areas, and air filters are likely spots) and clean them up.
-Here’s how you can keep your allergies in check when spring cleaning.
+(Here's how you can keep prevent spring allergies from taking over your life.)

 Get rid of mold

-Beware of mold while you’re cleaning your home, especially as the weather warms up.
+Beware of mold while you're cleaning your home, especially as the weather warms up.
 Mold spores can get in your nose and cause hay fever symptoms or trigger asthma.
-(Here’s what you should and shouldn’t eat to beat hay fever.)
-Check beneath sinks, around air conditioning units, under carpet, and even on your children’s toys.
+Check beneath sinks, around air conditioning units, under carpet, and even on your children's toys.
+"A humidity gauge to determine the percent humidity in the air in your home can provide information, as to the tendency for mold to grow indoors," notes Dr. Axelrod.
+She recommends maintaining a humidity level of less than 50 percent to prevent or slow the growth of indoor molds.
+If levels read higher than this, a dehumidifier can bring down these levels.
+(Here's what you should and shouldn't eat to beat hay fever.)

 Adjust your thermostat